 Formatting and style guide issues for citations

 Although not as holistically important as the content of your cited texts, proper formatting of citations and references is still critical, especially if you are submitting to an academic journal for publication.
-Citations should closely follow the academic style guide of the journal (APA, MLA, Chicago, Vancouver, or a specific journal formatting style).
+Citations should closely follow the academic style guide of the journal (APA Style, MLA Style, Chicago Style, Vancouver Style, or a specific journal formatting style).
 The journal formatting style guidelines can be found in the Guide for Authors on your journal’s website.

 In addition to formatting the parenthetical citations (the information included in parentheses or square brackets), formatting the references at the end of your study is also key.
 Make sure that all the studies listed in the References section are cited in the body of your research paper, and vice versa.
 Most academic document editing services provide a formatting check to ensure adherence to your target journal’s requirements.